khanhnguyen18/public-obsidian-vault/AWS Solution Architect - Practice Test 1.md

   - [AWS Transit Gateway](aws-ass-solution-architect.md#aws-transit-gateway)
   - *AWS Direct Connect for both*: cannot provide an encrypted connection between a data center and AWS Cloud
   - [AWS site-to-site VPN](aws-ass-solution-architect.md#aws-site-to-site-vpn)
+## 21 Big file Image S3
+- 3 GB file -> Using S3TA for faster image upload
+- which of the following is correct regarding the charges for this image transfer
+- *SOLUTION*
+  - Does not need to Pay any transfer charges
+    - S3: No transfer charge for Data *from the internet*
+    - *S3TA* did not result in an accelerated transfer[](aws-ass-solution-architect.md#amazon-s3-transfer-accelerations3ta).
+- *WRONG ANSWER*
+## 22 car-as-a-sensor service
+- Serverless component of AWS

+- *SOLUTION*
+  - SQS Queue + AWS Lambda + DynamoDB
+    - SQS Queue : Auto Scaling
+    - Lambda
+- *OUT OF SCOPE*
+  1. [Kinesis Data Firehose]() + DynamoDB: cannot directly write into a DynamoDB table
+  2.

+- *WRONG ANSWER*

 ## 40
 - AWS Steps Function